 Women Traveling to Egypt

 Violent crime against women is rare, but unwanted attention is not.
 Egypt is a Muslim country and unless you are looking to offend (or draw uncomfortable stares), it's a good idea to dress conservatively.
-Opt for long pants, skirts and long-sleeved shirts rather than shorts, mini-skirts or tank tops.
-This rule is less strict in the tourist towns of the Red Sea coast, but nude sunbathing is also a no-no. On public transport, try and sit next to another woman, or family.
+Opt for long pants, skirts, and long-sleeved shirts rather than shorts, mini-skirts or tank tops.
+This rule is less strict in the tourist towns of the Red Sea coast, but nude sunbathing is still a no-no. On public transport, try and sit next to another woman, or family.
 Make sure to stay in reputable hotels, and don't walk around at night by yourself.